tuplescompany/crumbjs/mongo/README.md

-# @crumbjs/mongo | Small plugin for handle Mongo connection and add some Repository Patternt like to your project
+# @crumbjs/mongo | Connects your Crumbjs with mongo and auto-generate crud resources

 To install dependencies: